 The generational wealth mindset

-Here's what's genuinely different for this generation: wealth isn't just about the number.
+Something is genuinely different for this generation: wealth is about more than the number.

 The strategies above — Roth IRAs, employer matches, income growth, house hacking — aren't about becoming a millionaire for the sake of a number.
-They're about building the foundation for a life where money isn't the source of anxiety.
-Where you have options.
-Where you can take risks because you have a floor.
+They're about building the foundation for a life where money isn't the source of anxiety, where you have options, and where you can take risks because you have a floor.

-The goal isn't a number.
-It's the moment your net worth is high enough that money stops being the thing you think about first when you wake up.
+The goal is the moment your net worth is high enough that money stops being the first thing you think about when you wake up.

 What you can do this week

-1. Open a Roth IRA (if you haven't).
+- Open a Roth IRA (if you haven't).
 Fidelity, Schwab, and Vanguard all let you do it online in 10 minutes.
-Start with whatever you can — $50/month is $50 more than zero.
+Start with whatever you can; $50/month is $50 more than zero.

-3. Know your number.
-Seriously.
-Calculate your net worth — all assets minus all debts.
-Even if it's negative.
-Especially if it's negative.
+- Know your number.
+Calculate your net worth, all assets minus all debts, even if it's negative.
 That's your starting line.
 Everything from here is the slope.

 The system is harder than it was for your parents.
-That's real.
 But the tools are better, the information is free, and time is still the most powerful force in finance.

-Start.
-Track.
-Keep going.
-The boring middle is where the compounding does its work — you just can't see it yet.
+Start, track, and keep going.
+The boring middle is where the compounding does its work, even though you can't see it yet.

 Ready to see your full financial picture?